-- ► The payload calculation at the factory is partly based on all-inclusive weights.
-For safety reasons, the maximum permissible gross weight in a laden condition must not be exceeded. - ➤ The maximum permissible gross weight and the weight including special equipment fitted at the factory (actual weight) is shown in the vehicle documents, but not the weight of the loaded vehicle (see section 4.2.1).
+The technically permissible maximum laden mass and the weight including optional equipment fitted at the factory (actual mass) is shown in the vehicle documents, but not the weight of the laden vehicle (see section 4.2.1).
 For your own safety, we recommend that you have your loaded vehicle (with all passengers, luggage and personal objects) weighed on a public weighbridge before you set out on your journey.

-The payload (see section 4.2.1) is the difference in weight between
+The vehicle load capacity (see section 4.2.1) is the difference in weight between

-- the maximum permissible gross weight in a laden condition and - the actual weight.
+- the technically permissible maximum laden mass and - the actual vehicle mass.